chrisw-dev/golang-mock-oauth2-server/README.md

 ![CI Status](https://github.com/chrisw-dev/golang-mock-oauth2-server/actions/workflows/ci.yml/badge.svg)
 A lightweight server written in Go that simulates Google's OAuth2 authentication endpoints for development and testing purposes.

+> **WARNING**: This server is intended for development and testing purposes only.
+It should never be used in production environments as it does not implement proper security measures required for real OAuth2 authentication.

 ## Overview
 This mock server recreates Google's OAuth2 flow without requiring an internet connection or real Google credentials.
 It implements the following endpoints: